nerowah/chommicha/README.md

 ## 📖 Overview

-Bocchi is a modern, user-friendly desktop application for changing League of Legends skins.
+chommicha is a modern, user-friendly desktop application for changing League of Legends skins.
 Built with Electron and React.

 ## ✨ Features